tiangolo/poetry-version-plugin/README.md

 But that code is extra complexity and logic needed in your code, in each of your packages.

 🚨 Additionally, this only works when your package is installed in a Python environment.
-It won't work if, for example, you simply put your code in a container, which is common for web apps and distributed systems.
+It won't work if, for example, you simply put your code in a **container**, which is common for web apps and distributed systems.

+### How this plugin solves it

-✨ With this plugin, your package doesn't depend on `importlib-metadata`, so your users won't need to handle conflicts.
+With this plugin, your package doesn't depend on `importlib-metadata`, so your users won't need to handle conflicts or extra dependencies.

 Instead, your build system (Poetry) is what needs to have this plugin installed.

-That avoids the extra code complexity on your side, dependency conflicts for your users, and support for other use cases like code copied in a container.
+That avoids the extra code complexity on your side, dependency conflicts for your users, and support for other use cases like code copied directly inside a container.

+### Version from Git tag

-✨ Alternatively, this plugin can also extract the version from a Git tag.
+Alternatively, this plugin can also extract the version from a Git tag.

 So, you could only create each version in a Git tag (for example, a GitHub release) instead of writing it in code.

 And then build the package on Continuous Integration (e.g. GitHub Actions).
 And this plugin would get the version of the package from that Git tag.

 ## Install Poetry `1.2.0a1`